-Students who are not meeting the Satisfactory Academic Progress requirements are encouraged to explore alternative loan options in the event that his or her appeal is not approved.
+Students that are not meeting FASAP requirements may explore alternative loan options.
 Be advised that it takes an average of two to three weeks for an alternative loan to process.
-If you secure an alternative loan and your appeal is subsequently approved your original aid will be reinstated and you will be able to cancel the alternative loan without any repercussions.
+If you secure an alternative loan, and your appeal is subsequently approved, your original aid will be reinstated and you will be able to cancel the alternative loan without any repercussions.

-The Financial Aid Office will be closed beginning December 24, 2013 through Wednesday, January 1, 2014.
-If you have any questions you may contact the Office of Scholarships and financial Aid by email at [email protected].
+If you have any questions, you may contact the Office of Scholarships and Financial Aid by email at [email protected].